explodinglabs/iko/README.md

 **Iko** (_ee-koh_) is a tool for managing Postgres database migrations using the command-line.

-Iko favors:

-- **Clarity over magic** — see exactly what your database is doing.
-- **Unix-style composition** — use the shell to script and automate.
-- **Convention over configuration** — just follow the file layout and naming pattern.

 ## Installation

 > 🗒️ Iko runs inside a container, so you'll need to have [Docker